 In addition, the Company and Genentech are copromoting Rituxan in the United States under a joint business arrangement, with the Company receiving a share of the pretax copromotion profits.
-Although the Company has a contractual obligation to manufacture and supply bulk Rituxan through the end of 1999, the Company and Genentech are in the process of completing a modification to its collaborative agreement to transfer all manufacturing activities for Rituxan to Genentech by the end of the third quarter of 1999.
-Under the Company's collaborative agreement with Genentech, the sales price of bulk Rituxan sold to Genentech is capped at a price that is currently less than the Company's cost to manufacture bulk Rituxan.
-Included in inventories at March 31, 1999, is \$824,000 of bulk Rituxan inventory that is expected to be sold to Genentech.
+Under the Company's agreement with Genentech, the sales price of bulk Rituxan manufactured by the Company and sold to Genentech is capped at a price that is less than the Company's cost to manufacture bulk Rituxan.
+In September 1999, the Company transferred all manufacturing activities for bulk Rituxan to Genentech.
+Included in inventories at September 30, 1999, is \$5,714,000 of bulk Rituxan inventory which is expected to be sold to Genentech.

 Under the terms of separate agreements with Genentech, commercialization of Rituxan outside the United States is the responsibility of Roche, except in Japan, where Zenyaku Kogyo Co., Ltd. ("Zenyaku") will be responsible for product development, marketing and sales.
 The Company will receive royalties on sales outside the United States.
-Additionally, the Company will receive royalties on sales of Genentech products manufactured using the Company's proprietary gene expression system.